nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 	mv usearch10.0.240_i86linux32 usearch
 	cp usearch /usr/local/bin

-For this, root access is required.
-However, if this is not possible, please add the path to the usearch binary to your PATH:
+For this last `cp` command, root access is required.
+However, if this is not possible, please add the path of the usearch binary to your PATH:
 ::
 	export PATH=$PATH:full/path/to/usearch